-Now that you've installed WipperSnapper on your board - let's learn how to use it!
+Now that you've installed WipperSnapper on your board - let's learn how to use Adafruit IO to interact with it!

-There's a large number of components (physical parts like buttons, switches, sensors, actuators) supported by WipperSnapper, but this page will get you started with the core concepts to build an IoT project with WipperSnapper.
+There's a large number of components (physical parts like buttons, switches, sensors, and actuators) supported by the WipperSnapper firmware.
+This page will get you started with the core concepts of WipperSnapper and Adafruit IO.

 One of the first programs you typically write to get used to embedded programming is a sketch that repeatably blinks an LED.
-IoT projects are wireless so after completing this section, you'll be able to turn on (or off) the LED connected to the QT PY from anywhere in the world.
+IoT projects are wireless, so after completing this section, you'll be able to turn on (or off) the LED built into your Feather from anywhere in the world.

-If the QT PY appears offline on the website but was previously connected, press the Reset (RST) button to force the board to reboot.
+If the Feather appears offline on the website but was previously connected, press the Reset (RST) button to force the board to reboot.

-The Component Picker lists all the available components, sensors, and parts, which can be used with WipperSnapper.
+The Component Picker lists all the available components, sensors, and parts, which can be used with the WipperSnapper firmware.
+Your Feather board already has a LED built-in, so there's no wiring for you to configure.

 Click the LED component.

-The QT PY contains GPIO pins that can be configured either as an input or an output.
-The "Create LED Component" screen tells WipperSnapper to configure a general-purpose output pin connected to the LED on your QT PY as a digital output so you can turn the LED on or off.
+Feathers contain GPIO pins that can be configured either as an input or an output.
+The "Create LED Component" screen tells WipperSnapper to configure a general-purpose output pin connected to the LED on your Feather as a digital output so you can turn the LED on or off.

-Select the A2 pin as the LED Pin and click Create Component
+The Feather ESP32-S2 has a built-in LED located at pin D13.
+Select this pin as the LED Pin and click Create Component

-WipperSnapper should send a command to your board telling it to configure the GPIO pin as a digital output.
-Your WipperSnapper dashboard should also show the new LED component.
+Behind the scenes, Adafruit IO sends send a command to your board running WipperSnapper telling it to configure the GPIO pin as a digital output.
+Your Feather's page shows the new LED component.

-On the device interface, toggle the LED component by clicking the toggle switch.
-This should toggle the LED connected to your QT PY on or off.
+From the page, toggle the LED component by clicking the toggle switch.
+This should turn your Feather's built-in LED on or off.

-You can also configure a WipperSnapper board to wirelessly read data from standard input buttons, switches, or digital sensors, and send the state to Adafruit IO.
+You can also configure a board running WipperSnapper to wirelessly read data from standard input buttons, switches, or digital sensors, and send the value to Adafruit IO.

-Let's wire up a push-button to a QT PY and configure it with WipperSnapper to publish a value to Adafruit IO when the button has been pressed or de-pressed.
+Let's wire up a push button to your Feather and configure it with Adafruit IO to publish a value to Adafruit IO when the button has been pressed or depressed.

-We'll be using the QT PY's internal pull-up resistors instead of a physical resistor.
+We'll be using the Feather's internal pull-up resistors instead of a physical resistor.

 From the component picker, select the Push Button.

 The next screen presents you with options for configuring the push button.
-Start by selecting the QT PY's digital pin you connected to the push button.
+Start by selecting the Feather's digital pin you connected to the push button.

-The Return Interval dictates how frequently the value of the push-button will be sent from the QT PY to Adafruit IO.
-For this example, the push-button's value should only be sent when its pressed.
+The Return Interval dictates how frequently the value of the push-button will be sent from the Feather to Adafruit IO.
+For this example, the push-button's value should only be sent when it's pressed.

 Select On Change

-Finally, check the Specify Pin Pull Direction checkbox and select Pull Up to turn on the QT PY's internal pullup resistor.
+Finally, check the Specify Pin Pull Direction checkbox and select Pull Up to turn on the Feather's internal pullup resistor.

 Make sure the form's settings look like the following screenshot.
 Then, click Create Component.

-WipperSnapper should send a command to your board, telling it to configure the GPIO pin you selected to behave as a digital input pin and to enable it to pull up the internal resistor.
-Your WipperSnapper dashboard should also show the new push button component.
+Adafruit IO should send a command to your board (running WipperSnapper), telling it to configure the GPIO pin you selected to behave as a digital input pin and to enable it to pull up the internal resistor.
+Your Feather's page should also show the new push-button component.

 Press the button to change the value of the push button component on Adafruit IO.

 Typically, using I2C with a microcontroller involves programming.
-WipperSnapper lets you configure a microcontroller to read data from an I2C sensor and publish that data to the internet without writing code.
+Adafruit IO lets you configure a microcontroller to read data from an I2C sensor and publish that data to the internet without writing code.

-WipperSnapper supports a number of I2C sensors, viewable in list format here.
-If you do not see the I2C sensor you're attempting to use with WipperSnapper - we have a guide on adding a component to WipperSnapper here.
+The WipperSnapper firmware supports a number of I2C sensors, viewable in list format here.
+If you do not see the I2C sensor you're attempting to use with WipperSnapper - we have a guide on adding a component to Adafruit IO WipperSnapper here.

-The process of adding an I2C component to your WipperSnapper board is similar between most sensors.
+The process for adding an I2C component to your board running WipperSnapper is similar to most sensors.
 For this section, we're using the Adafruit AHT20, an inexpensive sensor that can read ambient temperature and humidity.

 First, wire up an AHT20 sensor to your board exactly as follows.
-Here is an example of the AHT20 wired to a QT PY using I2C with a STEMMA QT cable (no soldering required).
+Here is an example of the AHT20 wired to a Feather using I2C with a STEMMA QT cable (no soldering required).

 Board 3V to sensor VIN (red wire on STEMMA QT)